Peach: China

 In an orchard of flowering peach trees, Liu Bei, Guan Yu, and Zhang Fei took an oath of brotherhood in the opening chapter of the classic Chinese novel Romance of the Three Kingdoms.
 Another peach orchard, in "The Peach Blossom Spring" by poet Tao Yuanming, is the setting of the favourite Chinese fable and a metaphor for utopias.
 A peach tree growing on a precipice was where the Taoist master Zhang Daoling tested his disciples.

-The Old Man of the South Pole, one of the deities of the Chinese folk religion fulu shou, is sometimes seen holding a large peach, representing long life and health.
+The deity Shòu Xīng (寿星), a god of longevity, is usually depicted with a very large forehead and holding a staff in his left hand and a large peach in his right hand due its associations with a long life.
+A long-standing traditional birthday food for seniors is a symbolic longevity peach (shòutáo bao - 寿桃包), a type of lotus seed bun shaped like a peach, frequent in Taiwan and Cantonese culture.

-The term "bitten peach", first used by Legalist philosopher Han Fei in his work Han Feizi, became a byword for homosexuality.
+The term fēntáo (分桃), which is variously translated as "half-eaten peach", "divided peach", or "sharing a peach", was first used by Han Fei, a Legalist philosopher, in his work Han Feizi.
+From this story it became a byword for homosexuality.
 The book records the incident when courtier Mizi Xia bit into an especially delicious peach and gave the remainder to his lover, Duke Ling of Wei, as a gift so that he could taste it, as well.

 Korea

-In Korea, peaches have been cultivated from ancient times.
-According to Samguk Sagi, peach trees were planted during the Three Kingdoms of Korea period, and Sallim gyeongje also mentions cultivation skills of peach trees.
-The peach is seen as the fruit of happiness, riches, honours, and longevity.
-The rare peach with double seeds is seen as a favorable omen of a mild winter.
-It is one of the 10 immortal plants and animals, so peaches appear in many minhwa (folk paintings).
-Peaches and peach trees are believed to chase away spirits, so peaches are not placed on tables for jesa (ancestor veneration), unlike other fruits.
+As recorded by the traveller Isabella Bird in 1898, wands made of peach wood are used in parts of Korean shamanism.
+During the third part of an exorcism ritual for malevolent spirits a wand made of an eastern branch of a peach tree is used.
+Originating from Daoism, the peach is one of ten symbols of longevity used in Korean art.

+An important piece of Korean art features the peach.
+Dream Journey to the Peach Blossom Land is the only existing signed and dated work by An Kyŏn.
+It depicts the imagined utopian Peach Blossom Land from a fable by the Chinese poet Tao Yuanming.

 Japan

 The world's sweetest peach is grown in Fukushima, Japan.
 The Guinness world record for the sweetest peach is currently held by a peach grown in Kanechika, Japan, with a sugar content of 22.2%.
 However, a fruit farm in rural Fukushima, Koji grew a much sweeter peach, with a Brix score of 32°.
 Degrees Brix measures the sugar content of the fruit, and is usually between 11 and 15 for a typical peach from a supermarket.

-Momotarō, a folktale character, is named after the giant peach from which he was birthed.
+Momotarō, whose name literally means "peach child", is a folktale character named after the giant peach from which he was birthed.

 Two traditional Japanese words for the color pink correspond to blossoming trees: one for peach blossoms (momo-iro), and one for cherry blossoms (sakura-iro).